 Google Home is essentially a Chromecast enabled-speaker which serves as a voice-controlled assistant.
 You can ask it to do pretty much anything you can ask the Assistant on the Android phones to do.

 Android Wear 2.0 devices

 Google's long-awaited Android Wear 2.0 update gives you Google Assistant.
 Unfortunately, AW 2.0 won't be available for every Android Wear smartwatch.
 Older devices like the original Moto 360 and the LG G Watch aren't compatible, for example.

 Keep in mind LG has designed the LG Watch Sport and LG Watch Style in collaboration with Google - and these are the launch devices for Android Wear 2.0.
-The LG Watch Sport and Style will be available from 10 February 2017 in the US and will be coming to other regions soon after.
+Other watches to include the update include the Fossil Q range, Huawei Watch 2 and New Balance Run IQ.

 Android TV devices

 While making an announcement at CES 2017 in January, Google confirmed Google Assistant is coming to Android TV-compatible televisions and set-top boxes.
 Your Sony Bravia TV will get an update allowing you access to Google Assistant on your TV, and Google said you can expect the update sometime in "the coming months".